layoutBox/PinLayout/README.md

 ### Layout using relative positioning and alignment <a name="relative_positionning_w_alignment"></a>

-PinLayout also have method to position relative to another view but with also the ability of specifying the alignment.
+PinLayout also has methods to position relative to another view but with also the ability of specifying the alignment.
 This is similar to pinning to an anchor with a more natural syntax.

 **Methods:**